-Staff were aware of the duty of candour requirements to be open, honest and to offer an apology to patients if anything went wrong.
+Not all staff were aware of the duty of candour requirements to be open, honest and to offer an apology to patients if anything went wrong.
+However, there was a policy present and the practice manager told us that staff worked alongside its principles.
+Within four working days, the practice manager sent us evidence that staff had signed and dated the policy to declare their understanding.